Cup-Feeding Baby With Breast Milk or Formula

 Cup-feeding is a way to provide breast milk or formula to a baby who is unwilling or unable to breast-feed or drink from a bottle.
 If a mother wants to breast-feed, cup-feeding is also sometimes used as an alternative to bottle-feeding for a baby who needs supplementation for a few days.

 To cup-feed your baby, fill a medicine cup to about 1 fl oz (30 mL) with breast milk or formula.
 Make sure your baby is supported in an upright position and is wrapped or swaddled to keep his or her hands from getting in the way and spilling the cup.
+When you swaddle your baby, keep the blanket loose around the hips and legs.
+If the legs are wrapped tightly or straight, hip problems may develop.
 Your baby should also be alert.

 You want your baby to slurp or sip the milk.
 Do not pour the milk into his or her mouth.
 To do this: